 The Curriculum Worksheet (PDF) details the requirements of the program.

 50:606:301 Mastering the Liberal Arts I (Cr.3)

 A range of topics and methods are used to challenge students to further develop the array of advanced skills needed to master the material taught in upper-division liberal studies courses.
 Emphasizes the reading and writing skills needed in advanced humanities courses.
 Regular writing and research assignments.
-Click here for Syllabus (PDF File).
+Click here for a sample course syllabus (PDF File).

 50:606:302 Mastering the Liberal Arts II (Cr.3)

 A range of topics and methods used to challenge students to further develop the array of advanced skills needed to master the material taught in upper-division liberal studies courses.
 Emphasizes developing reading, research, and quantitative skills appropriate for the social sciences and the natural sciences, with particular attention to psychology, sociology/urban studies, and ecology/biology.
 Regular writing and research assignments.
-Click here for Syllabus (PDF File).
+Click here for a sample course syllabus (PDF File).